Woutitit/woutitit.github.io/index.md

 7. [Analysis](#analysis)

 ## How to use this site
-For song making, the most useful articles are under the **Quick reference** header.
-As the title said, it's less explanation and more just quick reference for you to check in your song or be inspired by.
+During song making, the most useful articles are under the **Quick reference** header.

-For song analysis, check out the analysis ideas and the analysis checklist for help with that.
+During song analysis, check out the analysis ideas and the analysis checklist for help with that.

-All the other articles are for if you need more explanation on stuff in these articles or if you want to learn or forgot a certain names or concept or whatever.
+The other articles are more in depth so if you don't understand stuff, you should go there.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)